tedhagos/tedhagos.github.com/_posts/2013-7-2-java8-notes.md

 ---
 layout: post

+excerpt: You can get Java 8 by way of <a href= "http://www.oracle.com/technetwork/java/javase/downloads/ea-jsp-142245.html">Oracle Early Access</a>.
+This is a mainstream, run of the mill installer though.
+That means you install this on a machine, it takes over the Java environment for that machine.
+Don't do that!
+Not to your workhorse and go-to machine.
+Do it a VM, it is safer and prudent that way.

 title: Getting into grips with Java 8
 description: Learn how to install Java 8 Eary Access without messing around your stable dev environment